Solution · Professional Services

 Lead qualification and routing by practice areaManual intake form in Clio or a shared inbox; no pre-qualification before the consultation slot is bookedGeneric intake questionnaire; cannot distinguish estate planning from business litigation or tax advisory from auditCora routes by practice area automatically: estate planning inquiries reach the right attorney; business litigation goes to litigators

-Directory and local search management (Avvo, Google, professional directories)Avvo profile and Google Business Profile created once; review velocity stalls after the initial burst; directory citations become inconsistent over timeOccasional profile updates; no active Avvo or Martindale-Hubbell management; review solicitation is ad hocLila continuously manages Google Business Profile, Avvo, and professional directory citations for each practice area and location
+Directory and local search management (Avvo, Google, professional directories)Avvo profile and Google Business Profile created once; review velocity stalls after the initial burst; directory citations become inconsistent over timeOccasional profile updates; no active Avvo or Martindale-Hubbell management; review solicitation is ad hocLila continuously manages Google Business Profile, Avvo, and professional directory citations for each practice area and location, while targeting the local-pack ranking those listings feed

 Reporting (lead-to-consult ratio, retainer conversion, cost per qualified meeting)Manual export from Clio or HubSpot CRM pipeline; no unified view of lead-to-consult ratio across intake channelsPDF pipeline summary; does not connect consultation bookings to retainer revenue or channel-level cost per clientLive Sage dashboard: lead-to-consult ratio, retainer conversion by practice area, and cost per qualified meeting by channel